Omar Khayyam: Geometric algebra

-The solution of cubic equations
+Solution of cubic equations

-Khayyam seems to have been the first to conceive a general theory of cubic equations and the first to geometrically solve every type of cubic equation, so far as positive roots are concerned.
-The treatise on algebra contains his work on cubic equations.
+Khayyam seems to have been the first to conceive a general theory of cubic equations, and the first to geometrically solve every type of cubic equation, so far as positive roots are concerned.
+The Treatise on Algebra contains his work on cubic equations.
 It is divided into three parts: (i) equations which can be solved with compass and straight edge, (ii) equations which can be solved by means of conic sections, and (iii) equations which involve the inverse of the unknown.

 Khayyam produced an exhaustive list of all possible equations involving lines, squares, and cubes.
 He considered three binomial equations, nine trinomial equations, and seven tetranomial equations.
 For the first and second degree polynomials, he provided numerical solutions by geometric construction.
 He concluded that there are fourteen different types of cubics that cannot be reduced to an equation of a lesser degree.
 For these he could not accomplish the construction of his unknown segment with compass and straight edge.
 He proceeded to present geometric solutions to all types of cubic equations using the properties of conic sections.
 The prerequisite lemmas for Khayyam's geometrical proof include Euclid VI, Prop 13, and Apollonius II, Prop 12.
 The positive root of a cubic equation was determined as the abscissa of a point of intersection of two conics, for instance, the intersection of two parabolas, or the intersection of a parabola and a circle, etc. However, he acknowledged that the arithmetic problem of these cubics was still unsolved, adding that "possibly someone else will come to know it after us".
-This task remained open until the sixteenth century, where algebraic solution of the cubic equation was found in its generality by Cardano, Del Ferro, and Tartaglia in Renaissance Italy.
+This task remained open until the sixteenth century, where an algebraic solution of the cubic equation was found in its generality by Cardano, Del Ferro, and Tartaglia in Renaissance Italy.

 In effect, Khayyam's work is an effort to unify algebra and geometry.
-This particular geometric solution of cubic equations has been further investigated by M. Hachtroudi and extended to solving fourth-degree equations.
+This particular geometric solution of cubic equations was further investigated by M. Hachtroudi and extended to solving fourth-degree equations.
 Although similar methods had appeared sporadically since Menaechmus, and further developed by the 10th-century mathematician Abu al-Jud, Khayyam's work can be considered the first systematic study and the first exact method of solving cubic equations.
 The mathematician Woepcke (1851) who offered translations of Khayyam's algebra into French praised him for his "power of generalization and his rigorously systematic procedure."